-In the modern world where every transaction imaginable can be done online, ASEAN still lags behind the rest of Asia.
+In the modern world where every transaction imaginable can be done online, Southeast Asia still lags behind the rest of the continent.
+More analysis found that there are two problems which hinder progress of e-commerce in Asia – especially in ASEAN.

-More analysis of the problems behind this issue found that there are two problems which hinder progress in Southeast Asia’s e-commerce industry.
 Despite increased focus from the authorities to overcome such barriers, it will be some time before ASEAN will be able to reach the level that the other giant e-commerce countries are at.
+The majority of ASEAN countries are doing poorly according to a report from CIMB’s research institute,

 For the sake of comparison here, only the ASEAN 6 (Singapore, Indonesia, Malaysia, Philippines, Vietnam, and Thailand) are mentioned here.
 This is because the other 4 countries of Cambodia, Laos, Myanmar, and Brunei barely have any e-commerce to speak of.